tc39/proposal-smart-pipelines/readme.md

   |> await #
   |> # ?? throw new TypeError()
   |> doubleSay(#, ', ')
-  |> capitalize // a tacit unary function call
+  |> capitalize // a bare unary function call
   |> # + '!'
-  |> new User.Message // a tacit unary constructor call
+  |> new User.Message // a bare unary constructor call
 ```

 This code’s terseness and flatness may be both easier for the JavaScript